liamr4c/sha1tter-html/README.md

 ## How it works
 Embedded javascript will check the header and set the body to the input html based on a perticular character that is different in the header.

+## With complex files (with javascript, etc.)
+There are currently many problems with more complex inputs.
+With the defualt template, javascript in the input is not run.
+There is, however, a template in `tests/nontrivial` that somewhat works (warpwallet works, keeweb doesn't).
+With that, there is a problem where the pdf junk that the collision uses is visible.